Yandex Cloud

 --out ~/db_dump

-If you have access to multiple processor cores to create a dump, specify the -j flag with the number of cores available to you:
+If you can use multiple CPU cores for the dump, specify the -j flag with the number of available cores:

 mongodump --host <DBMS_server_address> \